adarwoo/modbus_relay/README.md

 The holding registers can be read all together.
 Reserved value reads as 0.

 > [!WARNING]
-> Resered values cannot be written and will generate an error.
+> Reserved values cannot be written and will generate an error.

 ### Supported function codes